Alabaster, Trussville and Pell City

 Dr. Doss practices primary eye care optometry for the entire family.
 She sees patients for complete eye examinations, contact lens fittings, LASIK evaluations and laser cataract surgery pre- and post-operative care.

-Dr. Doss volunteers with Cahaba Valley Healthcare, SightSavers America and the Better Basics, youth literacy program.
+Dr. Doss volunteers with Cahaba Valley Healthcare, SightSavers America, and the Better Basics, youth literacy program.
 She is also involved in the InfantSee program, providing comprehensive eye and vision assessments for infants in the first year of life regardless of a family’s income or access to insurance coverage.
-Dr. Doss resides in Birmingham with her husband Jon and their two daughters.
+Dr. Doss resides in Birmingham with her husband Jon and their three children.

 Pell City and Trussville